telerik/ajax-docs/introduction.md

 * [Zip Library]({%slug radziplibrary-overview%})

-Telerik UI for ASP.NET AJAX works on .NET framework versions 3.5, 4.0, 4.5 and 4.6.
+Telerik® UI for ASP.NET Ajax works on .NET framework versions 3.5, 4.0, 4.5 and 4.6.
 The same assemblies work for both 32-bit and 64-bit machines.

 If you need further assistance you can post your question in the [UI for ASP.NET AJAX forums](http://www.telerik.com/community/forums/aspnet-ajax.aspx) or use the [online ticketing system](http://www.telerik.com/account/support-tickets/available-support-list.aspx).